sentioxyz/iota/crates/iota-simulator/README.md

 (`with_mut` and `with_mut_async` are also available).

-`SuiNodeHandle` runs the provided callbacks/futures inside the context of the appropriate simulator node, so that network requests, spawned tasks, etc continue running in the correct context.
+`IotaNodeHandle` runs the provided callbacks/futures inside the context of the appropriate simulator node, so that network requests, spawned tasks, etc continue running in the correct context.

 Note that it is trivial to exfiltrate state from the remote node, e.g.: